rust-lang/book/nostarch/chapter20.md

 threads are stopped immediately as well, even if they’re in the middle of serving a request.

-Now we’ll implement the `Drop` trait to call `join` on each of the threads in the pool so they can finish the requests they’re working on before closing.
+Next, then, we’ll implement the `Drop` trait to call `join` on each of the threads in the pool so they can finish the requests they’re working on before closing.
 Then we’ll implement a way to tell the threads they should stop accepting new requests and shut down.
 To see this code in action, we’ll modify our server to